Kami Watch Over Me Series - Table of Contents

 After the cancellation and amidst the falling rain, I had to pick something to do on the day.
 I had heard that there was a special goshuin that one could get at a particular shrine here in Osaka, specifically when it was raining heavily enough that one had to use an umbrella, so that seemed like a good thing to try.
 But uh, I didn’t have an umbrella.
 And although my previous (and next) rented rooms came with umbrellas for the guest, this specific one didn’t for some reason.
 So what to do?

-Due to confusion about where the train was actually headed though, since there were several options that the train could have branched off into and the names were confusing, I somehow ended up getting off a couple times because I wasn’t sure if I was on the right train, before eventually making my way there.
+Due to confusion about where the train was actually headed though, since there were several options that the train could have branched off into and the names were confusing, I somehow ended up getting off a couple times because I wasn’t sure if I was on the right traine.
 Eventually made it there okay though.
-But the stops included Awaji for the transfer (and with a weird, intriguing staircase at the end of the platform):
+The stops included Awaji Station for the transfer (and with a weird, intriguing staircase at the end of the platform):

 Two stops and one stop before my destination itself, Kitahama Station.
 Not that I really minded, I just had to wait for the next train each time, and the longer I waited the more of a chance that the rain would die down, I figured.